 We have not been able to construct a point set with $o(n^2)$ empty monochromatic triangles.
 Usually Horton sets are a good candidate to provide minimal examples with respect to determining empty convex polygons.
 But it turns out that every two-coloring of a Horton set has $\Omega(n^2)$ empty monochromatic triangles.
 A brief sketch of that fact looks as follows.
 Take any bi-coloring of the Horton set and note that the upper and lower part must have a linear number of red and blue points, as otherwise by the Discrepancy Lemma there would be a quadratic number of empty monochromatic triangles.
 Now take any triangle of three consecutive points in the upper part which form a cap.
 Any edge of this triangle, where at least one is monochromatic, say red, and any point from the lower part spans an empty triangle.
 Thus, together with the $\Theta(n)$ red points from below, it forms a linear number of empty red triangles.
-Since there is a linear number of such caps we get a quadratic number of empty monochromatic triangles for the Horton set.
+Since there is a linear number of such caps, we get a quadratic number of empty monochromatic triangles for the Horton set.

-Other interesting sets with $O(n^2)$ empty triangles, which are not based on Horton sets, can be found in the constructions of Katchalski and Meir [8].
+Other interesting sets with $O(n^2)$ empty triangles, which are not based on Horton sets, can be found in the constructions of Katchalski and Meir [12].

-Considering results in [2] and [10] one can see that in the uncolored case and for sufficiently large n there is always a quadratic number of empty triangles and empty convex quadrilaterals, there is at least a linear number of pentagons but the correct bound seems to be quadratic.
-The status for convex empty hexagons was a long-standing open problem and it has recently been shown that at least one (and thus a linear number) exists, but the best upper bound is again quadratic.
-Finally no empty convex 7-gons may exist.
-So it seems that either none, or a quadratic number of empty k-gons exists, and we believe that somehow this translates to colored point sets.
+Considering results in [4] and [15] one can see that in the uncolored case and for sufficiently large n there is always a quadratic number of empty triangles and empty convex quadrilaterals.
+Moreover, there is at least a linear number of empty pentagons, but the correct bound seems to be quadratic.
+The status for empty convex hexagons was a long-standing open problem: Does there always exist an empty convex hexagon for sufficiently large point sets?
+This question has been answered only recently in the affirmative.
+Nicolás [13] and Gerken [10] showed independently that for large enough sets there always exists at least one empty convex hexagon.
+This of course implies that there exists a linear number of them, but the best upper bound is again quadratic.
+Finally, no empty convex 7-gons may exist.
+So it seems that either none, or a quadratic number of empty k-gons exists, and we believe that this might translate to colored point sets.
 We therefore state the following conjecture.

-Conjecture 1 Any bi-colored set of n points in \mathbb{R}^2 in general position determines a quadratic number of empty monochromatic triangles.
+Conjecture 1.
+Any bi-colored set of n points in \mathbb{R}^2 in general position determines a quadratic number of empty monochromatic triangles.

 In fact we did not obtain a single family of sets where the asymptotics of the number of empty triangles and empty monochromatic triangles differ.
 What we have been able to construct are sets which have 5 times fewer empty monochromatic triangles than empty triangles.
 The idea behind the construction is to start with a set S of n points with t(S) empty triangles.
 W.l.o.g.
 S has no two points on a horizontal line.
 We then add a copy of S which is shifted horizontally to the right by some sufficiently small ε and color the points of S red and their duplicates blue.
-For each ε -near pair we get 2n-2empty bi-chromatic triangles.
+For each ε -near pair we get 2n - 2 empty bi-chromatic triangles.
 For each empty triangle in S we get 3 new bi-chromatic triangles (not using an ε -near pair of points), but only one empty monochromatic triangle.
 Thus the ratio of empty triangles to monochromatic ones is $4 + \frac{2n^2 - 2n}{t(S)}$.
-Taking the sets constructed by Bárány and Valtr [2] with $t(S) = 1.62n^2$ empty triangles gives a factor of ≈ 5.23 .
+Taking the sets constructed by Bárány and Valtr [4] with $t(S) \approx 1.62n^2$ empty triangles gives a factor of ≈ 5.23 .